bluecats/bluecats-wallet-csharp/README.md

 cancel [transactionID] - cancel transaction
 datasource - print data source

-####Adding Merchants
+####Merchants
-Models/Merchant.cs
+File: Models/Merchant.cs
-To remove or add a merchant, edit the
+Merchants and their IDs are held in a dictionary created in the Merchant.cs file.

-####Editing the barcode or Opening Balance
+####Editing the Barcode or Opening Balance
-Models/Card.cs
+File: Models/Card.cs
-Card barcode is defined here as well as card opening balances.
-The default openening balance a random number between 25 - 250.
+Card barcode is defined here along with card opening balances.
+The default card opening balance is a random number between 25 - 250.